 Barry felt like FWB was a worthwhile project, and so he reached out to Elliot to make arrangements.
 As before, Elliot was happy to schedule in some studio time.

-Now I don’t know about you, but I’ve always been intrigued by the idea of Elliot writing guitar parts as studio musician.
+Now I don’t know about you, but I’ve always been intrigued by the idea of Elliot writing guitar parts as a studio musician.
 I mean, his own style is so unique and recognizable, and as he’s expressed before in interviews, it’s HIS voice.
 Obviously, when someone looks to hire Elliot it’s because they want his talent and his style, but as an artist, how do you strike a balance between gaining that delicious Elliot-ness without compromising your own message?

 Barry assured me that it was an easy, natural partnership.
 Elliot’s skill and short, punchy style stay intact, but Elliot is able to understand that it’s not about him.
 He is open and intuitive; he is able to catch the songwriter’s vision and communicate it through his guitar contributions.
 And his experience playing on so many different projects across a variety of genres gives him a huge palette to choose from.